uttori/uttori-storage-provider-json-file/docs/README.md

 # Uttori Storage Provider - JSON File

-Uttori storage provider using JSON files on disk.
+Uttori Storage Provider using JSON files on disk.

+This repo exports both a Uttori Plugin compliant `Plugin` class as well as the underlying `StorageProvider` class.

 ## Install